‘I was a victim of this police department’: Hanceville residents call for police reform during heated city council meeting

 HANCEVILLE — The Hanceville City Council delayed a decision on the future of its municipal police department Thursday, Feb.
 27, after five former officers were indicted on various corruption charges last week.

-Swarms of Hanceville residents crowded into city hall Thursday evening to air their grievances with HPD dating back several years following a press release conducted by Cullman County Sheriff Matt Gentry and District Attorney Champ Crocker, where the two divulged a grand jury recommendation that the department be abolished due to the alleged wrongdoing of several officers.
+Swarms of Hanceville residents crowded into city hall Thursday, Feb.
+27, to air their grievances with HPD dating back several years following a press conference conducted by Cullman County Sheriff Matt Gentry and District Attorney Champ Crocker, where the two divulged a grand jury recommendation that the department be abolished due to the alleged wrongdoing of several officers.

 Charges largely centered around the mishandling of evidence, which jurors believed to have directly led to the death of a Hanceville city dispatcher in August 2024.
 Other charges included the use and distribution of controlled substances and illegally accessing police databases to obtain information on unnamed residents.